appsecnz/appsecnz.github.io/conference-2024/sponsorship.md

 **Free Conference Passes:**

-From 2022, we introduced a registration fee for most delegates, while keeping the event FREE for students and unwaged delegates.
-For registered delegates, conference t-shirts will again be an optional purchase, at $18 each ($14 for students/unwaged).
+From 2022, we introduced a $30 per person registration fee for most delegates, while keeping the event FREE for students and unwaged delegates.
+For registered delegates, conference t-shirts will again be an optional purchase, at $15 each ($12 for students/unwaged).

 Each sponsorship package includes a number of free conference passes (see table above).
 Each sponsor-supported delegate will also receive free conference t-shirt.
-Sponsors will be provided a set of single-use Access Codes, each good for one (1) **Sponsor Delegate Pass** ticket at no charge.
+Sponsors will be provided a set of single-use Access Codes for one (1) **Sponsor Delegate Pass** ticket at no charge.
 You are free to use or distribute these Access Codes as you wish, provided they **are not resold**.

 **Exhibitor Passes:**

 Each sponsor requesting an exhibition space ("booth"), including all **Diamond** and **Platinum** sponsors, will receive a number of passes (see table above) for team members who attend the conference to staff their booth.
 Each Exhibitor Pass includes free registration for the conference, a conference t-shirt, and lunch vouchers for Thursday and Friday.

-Sponsors will be provided a set of single-use Access Codes, each of which will provide access to 'purchase' one (1) **Exhibitor Pass** conference registration, at no charge.
+Sponsors will be provided a set of single-use Access Codes, each of which will provide access to 'purchase' one (1) **Conference VIP Pass** conference registration, at no charge.

 **LEGO Build Upgrade:**